YuriRoque/shortener/README.md

-# Shortener Project

-This project was made in a training program at Qualit Learning eXperience

 ## Explanations

 The concept behind shortener project is to take some informations about the user who clicks on a generated shortener link.